-The Office of Nuclear Reactor Regulation (NRR) made great strides in reducing the backlog of licensing actions by reducing the inventory of licensing actions greater than 1-year-old from 139 in September 2014, to 4 in March 2018.
-Through the use of strict controls and metrics, this inventory remains below 15 at any given time.
+The Office of Nuclear Reactor Regulation (NRR) reduced the backlog of licensing actions by reducing the inventory of licensing actions greater than 1-year-old from 139 in September 2014, to 4 in March 2018.
+Through the use of strict management controls and metrics, this inventory remains below 15 at any given time.
 This improvement is due in large part to the office specific RAI-related improvements implemented over the last several years.